Snowiiii/Pumpkin/README.md

 Pumpkin is currently under heavy development.

-## What Pumpkin aims to be:
+### What Pumpkin wants to achive:
-- A fast, efficient, and scalable Minecraft server
-- Use Multi-Threading
+- **Performance**: Leveraging multi-threading for maximum speed and efficiency.
-- Compatible with the latest Minecraft server version
+- **Compatibility**: Supports the latest Minecraft server version and adheres to vanilla game mechanics.
-- Adherent to Vanilla game mechanics
-- Be Secure and prevent all Exploits found
+- **Security**: Prioritizes security by preventing known exploits.
-- Highly configurable with the ability to disable unnecessary features
+- **Flexibility**: Highly configurable with the ability to disable unnecessary features.
-- A platform for plugin development
+- **Extensibility**: Provides a foundation for plugin development.

-## What Pumpkin is not:
+### What Pumpkin will not be:
-- A direct replacement for Vanilla or Bukkit servers
+- A direct replacement for Vanilla or Bukkit servers.
-- A framework for building a Server from scratch
+- A framework for building a server from scratch.

 ### Features (WIP)
 - [x] Configuration (toml)